javapagar/lib_pythoneers/README.md

 <a href="#index"><p align="right" href="#index">Back to index</p></a>
 ### overview
 1. Description

 Function that graphically displays up to three variables through through the most appropiate kind of plot depending on the variables provided, as well as a Phick matrix in case that a whole dataframe is provided.

 The plots displayed depend on the number and kind (numeric or categorical) of the variables provided:
 - One numerical varible is displayed through a through a displot or a boxplot, if the argument boxplot is introduced.
 - One categorical variable is displayed through a countplot.
 - Two numeric variables are displayed through a scatterplot.
 - Two categorical variables are displayed through a catplot.
 - A categorical and a numeric variable are displayed through a treeplot.
 - The relation between three variables is displayed through a scatterplot.
 The third variable is introduced as hue and must be a categorical or binary variable.
 - If a whole dataframe is provided, the function displays a Phick matrix for all variables in the dataframe.

-    2. Funtions used
+2. Functions used by overview´s function.

 The overview function uses the following functions from this same library.
 Please refer to their corresponding documentation for more clarification.
 - univariant
 - bivariant_num
 - bivariant_cat
 - bivariant_cat_num
 - bivariant_all
 - trivariant_num
 - phik_matrix_simple

 #### Params:
 - df: dataframe.
 - col_1:  dataframe´s column (i.e. series) containing the fist variable.
 - col_2: dataframe´s column (i.e. series) containing the second variable.
 - hue: dataframe column´s name (i.e. string).
 It refers to the variable to be displayed through the colors of the scatterplot´s points, which must be a a categorical or binary variable.
 Hue takes None by default.
 - boxplot: False by default.
 If boxplot is informed as True, the function displays a boxplot instead of a histogram.
 It can only be used with numeric variables.
 - kde = kde stands for Kernel Density Estimate, which is used for visualizing the probability density of a continuous variable.It takes None by default.
 - rotation = It takes None by default.
 If rotation is informed as True, the labels for x values are displayed with a 45 º rotation.
 - color: The color to be displayed by the scatterplot when two numeric variables are provided.
 Color is red ("#A61D39") by default.
 - palette: the palette by default is "rocket".
 This parameter is used to inform a different Seaborn´s palette than the palette by default.
 - nuevo_cmap: False by default.
 This parameter is used to change the Phick matrix´s colormap. .
 Example: nuevo_cmap = sns.diverging_palette(150, 275, s=80, l=55, n=9)
 - xlabel: False by default.
 This parameter is introduce a label for the x axes and it must be introduced as a string.
 - ylabel: False by default.
 This parameter is introduce a label for the y axes and it must be introduced as a string.

 #### Examples:
 - overview(titanic_df, nuevo_cmap = sns.diverging_palette(220, 20, as_cmap=True),xlabel = "Age", ylabel = "Fare");